-HDX is managed by OCHA's Centre for Humanitarian Data, which is located in The Hague.
+HDX is managed by OCHA's Centre for Humanitarian Data, which is located in The Hague, the Netherlands.
 OCHA is part of the United Nations Secretariat and is responsible for bringing together humanitarian actors to ensure a coherent response to emergencies.
-The HDX team includes OCHA staff and a number of consultants who are based in North America, Europe and Africa.
+The HDX team includes OCHA staff and a number of consultants, based in North America, Europe, Africa, the Middle East and Asia.

 For the latest content about HDX, click here.
 A selection is below: